danielrosehill/Remote-Jobs-Research-Agent/README.md

 ## Getting Started

-1. Choose the appropriate system prompt version based on your needs
+1. Choose the appropriate prompt file based on your needs:
+   - `prompts/basic.md` for general company research
+   - `prompts/remote-general.md` for remote work assessment
+   - `prompts/remote-ex-isr.md` for Israel-specific remote work research

+2. Copy the entire system prompt section into your LLM or research tool

+3. For applications requiring structured data, use the JSON schema provided at the bottom of each prompt file

-2. Customize the prompt with your specific requirements
+4. Customize the prompt with your specific requirements

-3. Deploy with your preferred LLM or research tool
+5. Deploy with your preferred LLM or research tool

-4. Review and refine the generated company research reports
+6. Review and refine the generated company research reports

 ## Contributing